 Click Go button at the top left of the screen and select Applications.
 Select applications folder and look for Belonard Trojan or any other suspicious software.
 Now right click on every of such entries and select Move to Trash, then right click the Trash icon and select Empty Trash.

-Download Removal Toolto remove Belonard TrojanUse our recommended removal tool to uninstall Belonard Trojan.
+Download Removal Toolto scan for Belonard TrojanUse our recommended removal tool to scan for Belonard Trojan.
 Trial version of WiperSoft provides detection of computer threats like Belonard Trojan and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...